Ethics Complaint Filed Against Jesse Colvin

 The Chairman of the Baltimore County Republican Central Committee has lodged an ethics complaint against Democratic Congressional Challenge Jesse Colvin.

-In the complain, Baltimore County GOP Chairman Al Mendolsohn lodged the complaint against Colvin, alleging that Colvin was committing “occupancy fraud” related to the DC Homestead Property Tax Exemption.
+In the complaint Baltimore County GOP Chairman Al Mendolsohn, who lodged the complaint against Colvin, alleging that Colvin was committing “occupancy fraud” related to the DC Homestead Property Tax Exemption.

 Colvin is the Democratic nominee for Congress in the 1st District, challenging Republican Congressman Andy Harris.

 Red Maryland obtained the following summary of the complaint:

 Jesse Colvin lied on financial disclosure forms filed earlier this year with federal ethics officials and allegedly continues to commit occupancy fraud in Washington, D.C.
 After filing his financial disclosures months beyond the deadline, Colvin intentionally omitted information about a significant personal property asset and related unearned rental income in an effort to conceal his Washington, D.C. ties.

 In the summer of 2017, Jesse Colvin claimed on FEC contribution forms to reside at 215 I St. NE #310 Washington, D.C., the condominium owned by his wife.
 In October of 2017, he changed his voter registration from his parents Baltimore City residence (where he had been registered to vote since 2002) to his current Perry Hall, MD residence in CD1.
 Three days after changing his voter registration into CD-01, he filed to run for Congress.

 Despite clear federal requirements to the contrary, Colvin intentionally hid this swanky condominium owned under his wife’s name from federal ethics officials and hid the related rental income they drew as landlords.
 Rental databases indicate the property was rented from the fall of 2017 through today, and that Colvin’s wife is currently relisting the property for rental under her maiden name.